mrwan-tarek/Automated_Deployment_Pipeline_with_Jenkins_terraform_ansible_K8s/README.md

-# Java Application CI/CD Pipeline
+# Automated Deployment Pipeline with Jenkins, terraform, ansible and K8s

 This project sets up a CI/CD pipeline for a Java application using **Jenkins**, **Docker**, **Terraform**, **Kubernetes**, and **AWS**.
 The pipeline automates building the Java application, creating a Docker image, pushing it to Docker Hub, and deploying it to a Kubernetes cluster on AWS.